fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 When you want to write your robot backend, there's a possibility to leverage an out of the box simulation backend (`gazebo_ros_control` plugin).
 After you've tested your robot in simulation, and want to work on the real robot hardware, you will want to write your custom hardware backend for your robot.
 For this, there are also tools that help making this task easier for you.

+There is already a set of existing controllers that are robot agnostic, which should hopefully enable you to leverage some of those.
+However, if your application requires it, then there are tools (controller interface) that help you also implement custom controllers.
+ROS control also provides the controller manager for controlling the life cycle of your controllers.

+When it comes to third party libraries, there is out of the box compatibility with general purpose robot tools like visualization, `tf` and `rqt` plugins.
+The project provides also compatibility with the navigation stack for differential drive robots and biped humanoid robots and it also enables motion planning with `MoveIt`.

 ## Ros Control and Friends